mcandre/specs/README.md

 	system_profiler | grep 'Model Identifier'
 	      Model Identifier: MacBookPro5,5

-You can copy & paste the output into bug trackers, forums, mailing lists, and live chat sessions. `spec` prints the command line instructions that obtain the version information, so that anyone, even non-`spec` users, can obtain the same information quickly and easily.
+You can copy & paste the output into bug trackers, forums, mailing lists, and live chat sessions. `specs` prints the command line instructions that obtain the version information, so that anyone, even non-`specs` users, can obtain the same information quickly and easily.

 # REQUIREMENTS